 Some fried rice tastes great with all sorts of vegetables and meat, and some fried rice tastes best when you use fewer ingredients.
 In the case of this chashu fried rice, less is more.

-The star ingredient in this fried rice is, of course, chashu (チャーシュー)!
-When you have a key ingredient like this to highlight, you want to keep the combination simple and let the savory meat shine through in the midst of the fried rice.
+Chashu (チャーシュー) is the star ingredient of this fried rice, of course!
+When you have a key ingredient this delicious, you’ll want to keep the combination simple and let the savory meat shine through.

-While other fried rice is about spontaneity, I actually do the reverse when making this fried rice.
-Simply because Homemade Chashu is the best and I just have to plan ahead.
-I’ll pick a day (usually a Saturday) to make chashu for ramen, and save a portion for Chashu Fried Rice that I’d make in the week.
+While other fried rice is about spontaneity, I actually stick with the recipe for chashu fried rice.
+Simply because Homemade Chashu is the best, I just have to plan ahead.
+I’ll pick a day (usually a Saturday) to make tender chashu for ramen and save a portion for the chashu fried rice that I’ll make later in the week.

 2. Day-old Japanese short-grain rice

-Other Asian-style fried rice may call for medium- to long-grain rice, but fried rice in Japan is always made with short-grain rice.
+Other Asian-style fried rice may call for medium- or long-grain rice, but fried rice in Japan is always made with short-grain rice.
 It’s plump and sticky and has a chewy texture.
-Short-grain rice may clump together more easily, therefore, you want to use day-old rice that has been dried out slightly in the refrigerator.
+Since short-grain rice may clump together more easily, you’ll want to use day-old rice that has been dried out slightly in the refrigerator.

 3. Eggs